-Table 20.
-Threshold values for injury channels
+Table 10 Threshold fanin , abannala Table 19.
+Threshold values ior injury / channels

 Injury threshold applies to relaxation zone (stiff areas of the bumper, like tow hook locations max 264 wide).
 This 380 relaxation threshold can be restricted in a contracting party's domestic legislation if it decides such restriction is appropriate.